simolus3/drift/docs/docs/queries.md

 ---

-title: Queries
+title: Query
 description: Create, read, update, and delete data in your database.

 ---

-Drift makes it easy to write type-safe queries, ensuring that your database interactions are reliable and error-free.
-Additionally, Drift can watch for changes in your data, allowing your application to react in real-time to updates, inserts, and deletions.
+## Overview

-Drift offers 3 main ways to interact with your database:
+Drift offers 3 way to write queries:

 1. **Manager API**: A simple, high-level API for interacting with your database.
 The Manager API is the easiest way to get started with Drift, and is perfect for simple queries and updates.
 2. **Core API**: A low-level API that allows you to write custom queries and interact with your database in a more fine-grained way.